Media Center 6/6/2024 4:00:00 PM Greg Johnson

 The new rule provides guidance and additional levels of penalty options for on-ice officials.

-It strengthens rules regarding clear violations of contact to the head to include a major penalty (five minutes) and at least a game misconduct or disqualification.
-The past two years, a standalone major penalty was permitted to be enforced in some instances.
+It strengthens rules regarding clear violations of contact to the head, including a major penalty (five minutes) and at least a game misconduct or disqualification.
+In the past two years, a standalone major penalty has been permitted in some instances.
 Along with this adjustment, a minor penalty option is available to game officials.
-This is intended only for actions that are inadvertent or when the player making contact is using otherwise legal tactics.
+This is intended only for inadvertent actions or when the Player making contact is using otherwise legal tactics.

 Men’s and Women’s Ice Hockey Rules Committee members discussed checking from behind thoroughly last month and focused on the growing trend of players turning to create contact, often just before it occurs.
-With contact to the head, the committee focused on the players delivering contact, particularly cases where otherwise legal contact resulted in a major penalty.
+Following contact with the head, the committee focused on players delivering contact, particularly cases where otherwise legal contact resulted in a major penalty.

 Game officials will be given more latitude to consider an opponent’s actions causing contact to the head or checking from behind.